illinois-impact/ece408_project/README.md

 ## Milestone 2
 **A New CPU Convolution Layer in MxNet: Due Friday November 17th, 2017**

-See the [description](#markdown-header-skeleton-code-description) of the skeleton code for background information.
+See the [description](#markdown-header-skeleton-code-description) of the skeleton code for background information, including the data storage layout of the tensors.

 ### 2.1 Add a simple CPU forward implementation

 Modify `ece408_src/new-forward.h` to implement the forward convolution described in [Chapter 16 of the textbook](https://wiki.illinois.edu/wiki/display/ECE408Fall2017/Textbook+Chapters).
 The performance of the CPU convolution is not part of the project evaluation.

 ## Milestone 3
 **A New GPU Convolution Layer in MxNet: Due Friday December 1st, 2017**